cdtoews/12-step-meeting-pdf/readme.txt

 == Changelog ==

+= 0.2.0 =
+* removed extra period if notes or location_notes ended in a period.

 = 0.1.8 =
 * by Request of AA of Ft.
 Worth AA:
 * Added switch to disable new page for every region on Table1 format